funtoo/ego/doc/ego-boot.8.rst

     ego boot success

+You can use the invocation ``ego boot attempt default`` to wipe any attempted kernel setting and reset your boot loader to just boot the default kernel on next boot.

 Other invocations supported by ``ego boot`` include ``ego boot --show-defaults``, which will show the default ``/etc/boot.conf`` settings, ``ego boot --check`` performs the same action as ``ego boot`` -- simply validating the syntax of ``/etc/boot.conf``. ``ego boot --show sect/key`` can be used to display a section/key setting